Hirmuolio/Despecialized-zombies/README.md

-#Despecialized zombies
+# Despecialized zombies

 This mod will make many special zombies less special by removeing their special attacks, death functions, flags or by stat adjustments.

+Simply download and extract into a folder in "data\mods".

-List of changes:
+### List of changes:

 zombie grenadier